bobunderforest/coding-train-practice/src/modules/studyCases/07-Box2D/Conspect.md

 3. Create a shape. `PolygonShape`, `CircleShape`, `ChainShape`, etc.
 4. Create a fixture to attach the shape to the body.
 Params: `density`, `friction` and `restitution`.
 5. Put it all together.

+#### Complex objects

+Complex objects can be created by custom polygon or by attaching multiple shapes to one body.